infernojs/eslint-plugin-inferno/docs/rules/prefer-es6-class.md

-# Enforce ES5 or ES6 class for React Components (prefer-es6-class)
+# Enforce ES5 or ES6 class for Inferno Components (prefer-es6-class)

-React offers you two way to create traditional components: using the ES5 `React.createClass` method or the new ES6 class system.
+Inferno offers you two way to create traditional components: using the ES5 `Inferno.createClass` method or the new ES6 class system.
 This rule allow you to enforce one way or another.

 ## Rule Options